 I really believe that no matter what stressful or hateful situations happen outside the home, inside should be a haven for my family.
-The recent upheaval in America and France (as well as other places across the globe) threatens that haven of comfort.
+The constant upheaval in America and other places across the globe threatens that haven of comfort.
 Living in the age of instant news via social media, it’s easy to become overwhelmed by the burden of sadness around us.

 I want to encourage people to think for themselves, so I try very hard not to talk about politics in this space.
 However, I want to share some encouragement regarding how we should respond to the flood of both news and opinion that we receive every day.
 What should we do when the news is too much to handle?
 How can we continue to create a place of comfort for our families?

 Make sure you’re getting the facts, and that you’re getting them from actual news sources.
 Facebook should not be your only source for news.
 Personally, I follow our local news on Twitter (particularly one anchor that has a good track record).
 When I hear that there’s been a shooting, a natural disaster or some other kind of breaking news, I check her feed for the what/when/where of the facts.

 I enjoy talk radio, so I tune in to conservative talk shows during my daily commute.
 I get the top of the hour news stories and then listen to what the talk show hosts have to say about what’s going on.
 I appreciate shows that host conservative authors and politicians who can shed more light on a situation than I’m able to with my personal experience.

 Finally, I always discuss current events with people who are smarter than me.
 My husband is at the very top of my consultant list – that was a deal-breaker when we were dating, and Paul passed the test!
 He shares my world view and is a critical thinker who can help me see if I’m overreacting to something.
 I also like to bounce things off my dad because he is well read and has followed American politics and news very closely all his life.
 He can give great context to things that happen.
 (I’m not saying you’re old, Dad. 🙂 )